Kristen Ali Eglinton, PhD

 Girl-talk-Girl Program Director

-Kristen is the Project Director of the Girl-talk-Girl project and the Executive Director of Footage.
-On Girl-talk-Girl Kristen is responsible for leading the team, developing human-centered design and digital storytelling workshops, working directly with young women participants, and ensuring all voices are heard.
+Kristen is the Program Director of Girl-talk-Girl and the Executive Director of Footage Foundation.
+On Girl-talk-Girl, Kristen is responsible for leading the team, developing human-centered design and digital storytelling workshops, working directly with young women participants, and ensuring all voices are heard.

 Kristen trained as an artist and educator before receiving her PhD in social and educational research from the University of Cambridge.